scionproto/scion/doc/BeaconExtensions.md

 child link).
 Looking at the figure above, this means that AS 1 extends its AS Entry with information about its child link from interface 2 to 3 before propagating it to AS 2.
-This assures that:

-- The PCB always carries information about the entire path it has traversed so far
+This assures that the PCB always carries information about the entire path it has traversed so far.
 Using this method, end-to-end metrics can be calculated by simply combining intra- and inter-AS metrics.

 ## Path Segment Combination